panyijing1997/IoTProject_OccupancyMonitoring/README.md

 Study Space Occupancy Monitoring -- Project for the course Building the Internet of Things with P2P and Cloud Computing.

+A prototype system based on Raspberry Pi, utilizing a deep learning approach combined with camera video feeds to estimate number of people in certain study spaces and providing live and historical information of study space occupancy to users.

 Authors: Yijing Pan, Cheng Huang

 Main techs/libs used in this project: